Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/10-Introduction.md

 * **Meta model:** defines the essential concepts of the ModuleStudio language, that is which model elements may exist and how they are allowed to work with each other.
 This allows reusing the basic domain concepts at several places, like validation, editors, generators and so on.
 The meta model is not visible for the user, but used by other components in the background.
 * **Constraints:** there are [many validation rules](50-Validation.md#validation) to enrich the modelling language with more precise knowledge.
 These constraints ensure that the generator can only be started for valid models.
 For many common problems there are quick fixes offered proposing possible solutions to solve a certain error.

-### Editors
+### Editor

-The user interface consists of different types of editors which may include event different kinds of how information is described.
-The following list gives an impression about what is possible as well as the pros and cons.
+The user interface of ModuleStudio includes a textual editor for describing the models.
 See the [user interface chapter](30-UserInterface.md#user-interface) for more detailed information about the ModuleStudio UI components.

-* **Graphical** notations are convenient for modelling edges between different nodes.
-They are not that well suited for creating huge lists of similar elements for instance.
-ModuleStudio offers a graphical editor for creating and changing models for describing different applications.
-This editor consists of different layers and is the primary editor of ModuleStudio.
-There is a dedicated chapter about the [diagram editor](32-DiagramEditor.md#diagram-editor).
-* **Textual** syntax is very nice for rapid creation of structures.
-It becomes less handy for relationships though.
-There is a dedicated chapter about the [textual editor](36-TextualEditor.md#textual-editor).
+Also there is a dedicated chapter about the [textual editor](36-TextualEditor.md#textual-editor).
-* **Structural** views, for example trees, forms or tables, are another possible viewpoint for describing a model.
-ModuleStudio earlier included table editors, but these have been removed as their usability was rather clumsy.
-* **Hybrid** modelling is where ModuleStudio is heading to in future.
-This combines different kinds of editors in the same UI.
-One concrete use case is an [embedded textual editor](32-DiagramEditor.md#embedded-textual-editor) inside the graphical editor allowing to specify details within the context of a certain model element.

 ### Generator

-The generator creates source code for a Zikula extension from a given application model.
+The generator creates source code for a Symfony bundle from a given application model.
 You can read more about this in the [generator chapter](60-GeneratingApplications.md#generating-applications).
 Also important is another chapter about [customisation and maintenance](70-CustomisationAndMaintenance.md#customisation-and-maintenance) of generated applications.

 ### Overview chart